caltechvisionlab/frt-rapid-test/README.md

 Preprint available on [arXiv](TODO).

-This module benchmarks face recognition APIs (e.g., AWS Rekognition or Azure Face) for overall performance and racial/gender bias.
+This module benchmarks face recognition APIs (e.g., AWS Rekognition, Azure Face, or Face++) for overall performance and racial/gender bias.
 The benchmark scrapes a face dataset from internet sources and uses an unsupervised algorithm to score APIs on this dataset, so no manual labels are required.

 This package was developed by Ethan Mann (emann@alumni.caltech.edu), Ignacio Serna (ignacio.serna@uam.es), Manuel Knott (mknott@ethz.ch), and Professor Pietro Perona ([vision.caltech.edu](http://www.vision.caltech.edu/)).

-## Section 1a: Setup accounts with cloud providers

-The package currently supports two cloud providers.
-Here are instructions to setup each provider.
-For demo purposes, it is easiest to start with Face++.
-The free tier of each provider is sufficient for small datasets.

-### Amazon AWS
-- Follow the steps [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) to create an account, then read the "Programmatic access" section of [this guide](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) to get an access key ID and secret access key.

-### Face++
-- Create an account [here](https://console.faceplusplus.com/register) and follow [these steps](https://console.faceplusplus.com/documents/7079083) to obtain an API key and API secret.

-## Section 1b: Choose your Images API

-### Google News

-If you choose to use Google News for image scraping, no additional steps are needed.

-### Google Images

-Follow the instructions [here](https://developers.google.com/custom-search/v1/overview) to create a Google Custom Search Engine (CSE) and obtain an API key.
-The CSE should be configured to search the entire web, not just a subset of sites.
-Be aware that, Custom Search JSON API provides 100 search queries per day for free.
-If you need more, you may sign up for billing in the API Console.
-Additional requests cost $5 per 1000 queries, up to 10k queries per day.

 ---

+## Setup APIs

+See [docs/api-setups.md](docs/api_setups.md) for more information on setting up accounts with different cloud providers.
+Once you have obtained API credentials, add them to the [scrapers.yaml](scrapers.yaml) and [services.yaml](services.yaml) files .

+---

-## Section 2: Running the package
+## Installing the package

 ### Python version requirement